Ernest0o/IA2_SA/README.md

 # IA2_SA
-Simulated Annealing technique for solving the Crew Scheduling Problem
+Simulated Annealing technique for solving the Airline Crew Scheduling Problem

 Once commpiled, execute from the Windows terminal with the command: